When songwriting tips aren’t enough… it’s because you’re stuck, not your song…

 Even when I don’t discover anything “useful” I still have fun with it.

-If you’re focused on an artistic activity (drawing, painting, etc.) you relax your inhibitions and release great ideas you can use in your songs.
+The underlying idea is that if you are focused on an artistic activity (drawing, painting, etc.) you relax your inhibitions and release great ideas.

 You can sing or hum to yourself (or into your phone) while you doodle instead of stopping to write ideas down.
 You can incorporate lyrics into the doodling so you don’t have to interrupt your drawing to write down song ideas.